jina-ai/jina/docs/index.md

 ::::{grid-item-card} {octicon}`cross-reference;1.5em` Learn Gateway
 :link: concepts/serving/gateway/index

-Gateway is a microservice that serves as an entrypoint of a {term}`Flow`.
-It exposes multiple protocols for external communications; it routes all internal traffic..
+The Gateway is a microservice that serves as the entrypoint of a {term}`Flow`.
+It exposes multiple protocols for external communications and routes all internal traffic.
 ::::

 ::::{grid-item-card} {octicon}`package-dependents;1.5em` Explore Executor Hub